-Finland’s prime minister apologizes after partying all night despite covid-19 exposure
+Finland’s prime minister apologizes after partying all night despite coronavirus exposure

 The 36-year-old Social Democrat did not violate the country’s public health rules, as Finland does not require vaccinated people to quarantine.
 But guidance does “strongly recommend that you voluntarily avoid contact with people outside your household” while waiting for access to a test or results of one.

-Marin said a staffer initially informed her that there was no need to quarantine because everyone exposed was inoculated.
+Marin said a staffer initially informed her that there was no need to quarantine because everyone exposed was vaccinated.
 She did not question that instruction, she said, because it was similar to the health agency’s guidelines.
 A subsequent text message to Marin’s government phone asked everyone who came in contact with the positive case, Foreign Affairs Minister Pekka Haavisto, to avoid contact with others.
 She didn’t receive that message until Sunday morning, she said, because she had left her work phone at home during her night out, which included a long stint at Butchers, a popular club in the country’s capital.

-“I should have used better judgement on Saturday evening,” Marin said in a Facebook post on Monday.
+“I should have used better judgement on Saturday evening,” Marin said in a Facebook post Monday.
 “I am very sorry.”

-She tested negative on Sunday, she said, and did so again on Monday.
+She tested negative for the virus Sunday, she said, and did so again Monday.

 Even though Marin did not break any laws, she now joins a lengthy list of public officials — spanning the globe and the political spectrum — who have flouted pandemic best practices and faced accusations of hypocrisy and recklessness.
 Experts warn that leaders with tarnished credibility could undermine governments’ response to the pandemic just as the omicron variant presents a new and formidable challenge.

 In recent days, scandal has been building in the British tabloids over accusations that Prime Minister Boris Johnson’s residence hosted a raucous Christmas party last year as virus infections and deaths soared and a strict lockdown was in place.
-Johnson has denied that the soirée happened, but on Wednesday video emerged of his staff joking about the gathering.
+Johnson has denied that the soiree happened, but Wednesday video emerged of his staff joking about the gathering.

 Boris Johnson’s staff denied there was a 2020 Christmas party — except they joked about it on camera

-Earlier in 2020, Johnson’s former top aide, Dominic Cummings, was defiant after he violated the country’s lockdown by taking a 260-mile road trip while he and his wife were infected with the coronavirus.
+Earlier in 2020, Johnson’s former top aide Dominic Cummings was defiant after he violated the country’s lockdown by taking a 260-mile road trip while he and his wife were infected with the coronavirus.
 Before that, epidemiologist Neil Ferguson resigned from his post advising the British government after reports surfaced that he broke protocol to meet his purported lover.

 Leaders and officials in Norway, Sweden, Ireland, New Zealand and elsewhere have faced similar criticism after appearing to violate their country’s rules.

-In the United States, some of the most publicized examples of this phenomenon include California Gov. Gavin Newsom’s ill-fated trip to a famously pricey restaurant in Napa Valley, where a birthday party exceeded the limited number of households allowed to gather; House Speaker Nancy Pelosi’s indoor haircut in San Francisco during a time when such appointments were banned; and Austin Mayor Steve Adler’s plea that residents “stay home if you can” — made while he was vacationing in Mexico.
+In the United States, some of the most publicized examples of this phenomenon include California Gov. Gavin Newsom’s (D) ill-fated trip to a famously pricey restaurant in Napa Valley, where a birthday party exceeded the limited number of households allowed to gather; House Speaker Nancy Pelosi’s (D) indoor haircut in San Francisco during a time when such appointments were banned; and Austin Mayor Steve Adler’s (D) plea that residents “stay home if you can” — made while he was vacationing in Mexico.

-The Trump administration also disregarded the advice from its own public health agencies with such regularity that it ceased to make headline news — except for when an October 2020 gathering in the Rose Garden became a suspected “superspreader event” after several attendees tested positive, including President Trump.
+The Trump administration also disregarded the advice from its own public health agencies with such regularity that it ceased to make headline news — except for when an October 2020 gathering in the Rose Garden became a suspected “superspreader event” after several attendees tested positive, including President Donald Trump.

 Finland’s Marin, by contrast, has received relatively high marks for her handling of the crisis.
-Roughly 5.5 million people live in the country and it has reported just under 1,400 covid-19 fatalities, one of the lowest per-capita death rates in the world.
+Roughly 5.5 million people live in the country, and it has reported just under 1,400 covid-19 fatalities, one of the lowest per capita death rates in the world.
 Infections, however, have been trending upward in recent days, including a handful of omicron cases.

-Mia Laiho, a Finnish parliament member from the opposition National Coalition Party, called Marin’s excursion “irresponsible.”
+Mia Laiho, a Finnish Parliament member from the opposition National Coalition Party, called Marin’s excursion “irresponsible.”

 “It obviously wasn’t smart,” she told the outlet Helsingin Sanomat.

-As news of the night out spread online, and began trending on Twitter in the United States, commentary became more complimentary than critical, as some marveled at the leader’s ability to pull a near-all-nighter and others commended the work-life balance necessary to feel comfortable leaving her work phone at home.
+As news of the night out spread online and began trending on Twitter in the United States, commentary became more complimentary than critical, as some marveled at the leader’s ability to pull a near-all-nighter.
+Others commended the work-life balance necessary to feel comfortable leaving her work phone at home.

 “Not mad,” the activist and author Annie E. Clark said on Twitter, “just impressed.”